spruceid/ssx/examples/ssx-test-token-gated/README.md

 This example will show developers how to enable token-gated access in their dapp with SSX.
 Additionally, it will show a developer how to integrate and use RainbowKit in an SSX-powered dapp.

+To run the completed example:

+- Add your Alchemy API key to .env (see below)
+- Once SSX packages are installed (`yarn install` at ssx root folder), run `yarn install` and `yarn start` in this example directory.

+Read on to learn how to build the example from scratch using our create-ssx-dapp example.

 ## Create the dapp

 The initial setup will be done using SSX's dapp creation tool.
 Type the following in your terminal to get started: